Being a supervising professor or thesis advisor at Aalto University

 Admission of new doctoral students

-- Application period to doctoral studies is once a month, except for in July (both for full-time and part-time applicants).
+- New doctoral students are accepted to the Aalto Doctoral Programme in Electrical Engineering once a month, except for in July (both for full-time and part-time applicants).

-Full-time students are expected to complete their degree within four years.
+- Full-time students are expected to complete their degree in four years and part-time students in 4-8 years.

-The supervising professor and the applicant shall go through the applicant’s research plan, study plan, supervision plan and funding plan.
+- The supervising professor and the applicant shall go through the applicant’s research plan, credit plan, supervision plan and funding plan.

 All emails from applicants / prospective applicants with questions related to eligibility or instructions for applying should be forwarded to [email protected] to be answered.